 You are only required to answer a few questions on a health questionnaire form.
 There is no medical exam or any such requirement.
 Yes, burial life insurance policies are a bit expensive but if you don’t have enough savings and you fear your death will bring a huge financial burden on your loved ones then taking this policy will make your life easier.

-How to Choose the Policy That is Right For You?
+How to Choose a Policy That is Right For You?

 Choosing the best life insurance coverage for seniors depends largely on the purpose of the policy.
 Why are you purchasing the policy?
 To pay off the debts, to cover funeral expenses or are you thinking to leave a beautiful legacy behind?
 The answer to this question can help you and the life insurance agent to decide which policy is best for you.
 Budget and health conditions are also influencing factors in the decision-making process.

 When you go car shopping, do you buy just the base model or you look for additional upgrades like navigation system, power locks etc?
 The same case is with the riders.
 They offer you additional benefits along with the policy of long-term care and financial aid when struck with a critical illness etc. Adding these riders to your financial basket can really enhance the benefits provided by a life insurance policy alone.

 - The best product offered by Aig for seniors is guaranteed universal life insurance with a 2 year graded benefit.

 - The maximum coverage amount is $25000

 - Start getting the coverage the day you sign the agreement

 - Maximum coverage is up to $50000 if you are under 65.
 After that coverage amount goes down to $25000.